patilvinay/kalpa/README.md

 - Kalpa project provides a cli by name 'kalpa' which take a series of instruction in yml
 - A yml file is called playbook
 - Each playbook in turns has plays and series
-  - plays are set of instruction that are executed by kalpa
+  - plays are set of instruction that are executed by kalpa.
-  - series are plays refactored in to directory and can be group of plays
+  - series are plays refactored in to directory and can be group of plays.
-  - Each play uses kalpa modules to execute certain set of instructions
+  - Each play uses kalpa modules to execute certain set of instructions.
-- Each playbook can have it's own variables an
+- Each playbook can have it's own variables.
-- Playbook can import other yml files as imported variables
+- Playbook can import other yml files as imported variables.

 ### Example playbook ( Just to explain.
 Will not run out of box )